fluorine/GraphicMathNotation/SPECIFICATION.md

 This notation is a way to write math **expressions**.

 ## General rules
+* All operators are simple open figures.
+All symmetric branches represent commutative (exchangable) operands.
 * All operands are positive integers, constansts or variables.
-  No decimals or negative numbers are allowed, since there are different ways to represent them using the given operators.
+  No decimals are allowed, since there are different ways to represent them using the given operators.
+Negative numbers are allowed as such, but they may be expressed using operators.
 * Variables can be words, or even phrases.
-* All operators are simple open geometrical figures.
-All symmetric branches represent commutative (exchangable) operands.

 ##The T operator